ivamgf/SAE-Desafia-Front-end/README.md

 # Observations
 - Use good practice of GIT;
 - All code must be written in English;
-- Take a look at the endpoint filters, maybe it helps ;)
+- Take a look at the endpoint filters, it may help you ;)

 # Questions